-- Two Exams (40% of final grade): in-class exams consisting of short-answer questions. - Final Exam (25% of final grade): in-class, CUMULATIVE exam consisting of both fill-in-the-blank and short-answer questions. - Critical Paper (15% of final grade): one 3-5 page (or, 1000-1500 word) critical paper (to be submitted on blackboard) in which you critically examine at least one of the positions regarding one of the issues we will cover. - Précis (10% of final grade): five 1-page (or, 300 word) papers, each of which exhibits that you have read the material and have made a sincere effort to understand both the position and argument(s) of the philosopher in question.
-Which readings you will write précis for is your choice (except that you may write no more than two précis over the introductory material).
-Each of these papers must be submitted on blackboard no later than the day the reading is to be covered. - Participation/Attendance (10% of final grade): students must exhibit a willingness to think, and be open to revising their current opinions.
+- Two Exams (40% of final grade) - Final Exam (30% of final grade) - Critical Paper (20% of final grade): one 3-5 page (or, 1000-1500 word) critical paper (to be submitted on blackboard) in which you critically examine at least one of the positions regarding one of the issues we will cover. - Participation/Attendance (10% of final grade): students must exhibit a willingness to think, and be open to revising their current opinions.
 Frequent absences, sleeping during lecture, and being disruptive will negatively affect your participation grade.
 Engaging with the material, whether that involves asking questions, contributing to discussion, or simply being attentive, will positively affect your participation grade.